Common Arrowhead

 Water Plantain family (Alismataceae)

-Cultivation: The preference is full or partial sun, wet conditions, and a rich organic soil.
-This is an emergent aquatic plant that usually grows in shallow water.
-Sometimes it can spread aggressively.
+Cultivation: The preference is full or partial sun, shallow water up to 1' deep or wet conditions, and fertile soil containing some organic matter.
+This emergent-aquatic plant usually grows in shallow water that is stagnant or slow-moving.

-Range & Habitat: The native Common Arrowhead is common in central and northern Illinois, while in the southern section of the state it is occasional to absent (see Distribution Map).
-Habitats include swales in open woodlands, swamps, marshes, bogs, seeps, low-gradient edges of ponds and reservoirs, and low-gradient edges of slow-moving streams and drainage canals.
+Range & Habitat: The native Common Arrowhead (Sagittaria latifolia) is common in central and northern Illinois, while in the southern section of the state it is occasional or absent (see Distribution Map).
+Habitats include large swales in open woodlands, swamps, marshes, bogs, seeps, low-gradient edges of ponds and reservoirs, low-gradient edges of slow-moving streams and drainage canals, and deep ditches.
 This species is reportedly tolerant of polluted water; it can be found in both disturbed and higher quality wetlands.

 Photographic Location: Along a drainage canal at the Windsor Road Prairie in Champaign, Illinois.